 While a number of airlines expressed interest in both the GTO and 2Ku systems it is expected that most will eventually choose to fly with the 2Ku solution rather than GTO.
 This is mostly because 2Ku does not suffer the requirement to remain over US and Canadian airspace where the ground-based portion of the service is available.

-that “it doesn’t matter” if the GTO product never flies commercially because its development was a necessary step towards the 2Ku solution’s success.
+An added benefit is that the 2Ku solution should offer improved upload speeds for passengers.
+That does not mean the GTO product is DoA, though Gogo’s CTO Anand Chari has previously suggested that “it doesn’t matter” if the GTO product never flies commercially because its development was a necessary step towards the 2Ku solution’s success.

 It remains to be seen if 2Ku can deliver on promised speeds of up to 70 Mbps across full fleets of aircraft flying with this technology.
 However, even though 2Ku has not yet been fully tested on the Gogo 737 testbed, Delta Air Lines gave the technology its vote of confidence when the carrier recently tapped Gogo to provide 2Ku for hundreds of aircraft.